-According to a study presented at the European Congress on Obesity in Prague, adults with diabetes may be able to safely drink in moderation and still reap the heart benefits.
+According to a study presented at the European Congress on Obesity in Prague, adults with diabetes may be able to safely drink wine in moderation and still reap its heart benefits.
 The study analyzed 224 patients with controlled type 2 diabetes.
-Participants of the study were randomly assigned to heave either mineral water, white wine, or red wine (around five ounces) with dinner every night for two years.
+Participants of the study were randomly assigned to drink either mineral water, white wine, or red wine (around five ounces) with dinner every night for two years.
 All patients were following a healthy Mediterranean diet with no calorie restrictions.

 In the end, researchers found that red wine drinkers had a modest improvement in high-density lipoproteins (HDL), aka the good cholesterol.
 Those who drank red or white wine also saw a slight improvement in glucose metabolism.

-“Obviously excess drinking is harmful, but there is no good evidence to discourage moderate consumption among diabetics who have no other contraindication,” said Meir Stampfer, MD.
+“Obviously excess drinking is harmful, but there is no good evidence to discourage moderate consumption among diabetics who have no other contraindication,” Meir Stampfer, MD, said.

 Is red wine good for sleep?